johnpuddephatt/happen/_posts/2017-07-11-commission-good-video-know-your-objectives.markdown

 People tend to share things that are funny or moving, so [Dollar Shave Club](https://www.youtube.com/watch?v=ZUG9qYTJMsI) and [Most Shocking Second a Day](https://www.youtube.com/watch?v=RBQ-IoHfimQ) are good examples of hero videos.
 And as people turn to YouTube to see how to do almost everything, hygiene videos can cover anything from [how to boil an egg](https://www.youtube.com/watch?v=8dCZm5aLj9A) to [how to build your own Death Star in Minecraft](https://www.youtube.com/watch?v=QeQFEt-JuJ8).

 Further along your customer journey people might simply want to watch a video explaining what your product or service does or see satisfied customers explaining why they’d recommend it.
-If buying the product online can be tricky, as it can be on some financial services websites, you might even want a video to explain that.
+If buying the product online can be tricky - as it can be on some financial services websites - you might even want a video to explain that.

 Even the most brilliant video will struggle to find an audience without a distribution strategy.
 So you need to think about how you’re going to persuade people to watch it and whether you’re going to commit ad spend.